witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 ## Key Features
 - Book venues: Users can book various venues.
-Lecturers can book most venues such as classes and lecture halls, whilst tutors can book tutorial rooms and users can book them as well.
+Lecturers can book most venues such as classes and lecture halls, whilst tutors and students can book tutorial rooms.
 - Schedule Integration: Lecturers can integrate there schedules to make automatic bookings for there classes.
 - Maintenence Reports: Users can report whether a room requires maintenence and Staff can view these in order to resolve them.
-- Notifications: Users except staff can recieve notifications whilst staff can recieve maintenence notifications.
+- Notifications: Users except staff can recieve booking notifications whilst staff can recieve maintenence notifications.

 ## Integration with Other Systems